shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 <br>

 ## Final Integrated Model Prediction
-The final output of the combined system shows two things - the predicted class (vegetable/fruit/packed) and the expiry date.
+The final output of the combined system shows two things - the predicted class/category and the expiry date.
 A few sample outputs are shown below:
 <br>
 <div align="center">
   	<img src="images/prediction.jpeg"> <br>